Stilram19/get_next_line/README.md

 ## About

-get_next_line is a C program designed to read lines from a file descriptor, providing a simple and efficient way to process text input line by line.
+get_next_line is a C function designed to read lines from a file descriptor, providing a simple and efficient way to process text input line by line.
-Implemented exclusively using the write function (or system call), this project maintains a buffer that reads data in chunks of a specified size.
+Implemented exclusively using only the read system call as an external functionality, this project maintains a buffer that reads data in chunks of a specified size.
 Once a complete line is detected within the buffer, it is returned to the caller.
-This implementation offers versatility and reliability, making it suitable for a wide range of applications where line-by-line processing is required..
+This implementation offers versatility and reliability, making it suitable for a wide range of c applications where line-by-line processing is required..
 Here is the link to the [subject](https://cdn.intra.42.fr/pdf/pdf/126102/en.subject.pdf)

 ## What I learned from this project:

 During the development of this project, I've learned several important concepts including:

-- **Core concepts**: Static variables, I/O buffering, maintaining a permanent buffer (static variable), the code works with all read buffer sizes, managing memory leaks.
+- **Core concepts**: I/O buffering, State management, Static variables, learning how to create a buffer-agnostic solution (doesn't care about size).
-- **Memory management**: managing memory leaks
+- **Memory management**: managing memory leaks, since I had to allocate memory dynamically in the heap.
+- **Memory layout of programs**: focusing on [Data segment](https://en.wikipedia.org/wiki/Data_segment).
 - **Makefile**: using Makefile to automate the compilation process ,archive creation and dependencies management.
 - **Git**: Using git to commit and push to github or the 42-intra vogsphere
 - **Documentation**: Practiced writing clear and informative documentation, such as this README.md file, to aid users and contributors.